Zoe-R27/Patterns/README.md

     - The bulk of the logic is found in `app/src/main/kotlin/patterns/service`
 - Tests are found in `app/src/test/kotlin package`

-There are various comment blocks around the project file that helps explain what the program does and how some of the patterns are set up.
+Various comment blocks around the project file helps explain what the program does and how some of the patterns are set up.

 ### Running the Project
-Normally in a project, generating giftcards would be triggered via an API call or Kafka Listener and would go through a controller class.
+Normally, in a project, generating giftcards would be triggered via an API call or Kafka Listener and would go through a controller class.
-In this case, I have included a `main()` function that can be used to prompt a user for card generation.
-This way it is easier to view and run.
+In this case, I have included a `main()` function that can prompt a user for card generation.
+This makes it easier to view and run.
 You can run the program by going to `app/src/main/kotlin/App.kt` and running `main()`.
-In IntelliJ, this can be done by either hitting the green arrow button next on the left or right-clicking on `main` and choosing `Run 'App.kt'`
+In IntelliJ, this can be done by either hitting the green arrow button next to the left or right-clicking on `main` and choosing `Run 'App.kt'`

 This will cause prompts to appear to on the terminal asking for:
 - The number of cards you want to generate
 - The amount of money you want the cards to be worth
 - The type of card you want generated
-    - If you chose to generate a Prepaid card, it will also ask for an expiration date
+    - If you choose to generate a Prepaid card, it will also ask for an expiration date

+The output CSV files can be found in the .data directory

-To run the tests, you can right-click on the package(directory) and chose `Run Tests in...`
+To run the tests, you can right-click on the package(directory) and choose `Run Tests in...`

 ## Description and Analysis of Patterns
 ### Adapter
-The example of this can be found in the service package.
+An example of this can be found in the service package.

 In an actual service, we would connect to a database that would have a table to save all the cards generated.
 We can use this table for tracking card usage, card lookups, and deleting cards.
 We would have an additional table to save, retrieve, and update the sequence to track